-Acne is the most common disease of the skin and may be an important clue of an underlying endocrine disorder such as polycystic ovarian syndrome (PCOS), Cushing syndrome, congenital adrenal hyperplasia (CAH) or an androgen-secreting tumor (see Fig 1).
+Acne is the most common disease of the skin and may be an important clue of an underlying types endocrine disorders such as polycystic ovarian syndrome (PCOS), Cushing syndrome, congenital adrenal hyperplasia (CAH) or an androgen-secreting tumor (see Fig 1).

-As dermatologists, we should be able to distinguish which patients presenting with acne may need further evaluation for a possible underlying endocrinopathy.
+As board certified dermatologists, we should be able to distinguish which patients presenting with types of acne may need further evaluation for a possible underlying endocrinopathy.
 In this two-part series, we will be focusing on hormonal acne specifically related to PCOS, including the exam, work up, diagnosis, treatment and long-term implications of this syndrome.

 PCOS is a complex disorder affecting 5-10% of reproductive-age women and is characterized by a state of hyperandrogenism and often hyperinsulinemia.
 It is the most common endocrine disorder in women and is a major cause of infertility due to lack of ovulation.
 Patients can present with a wide range of symptoms, which may make the precise diagnosis difficult.

 Acne is a common skin manifestation but other potential findings may include hirsutism (increased terminal hairs in a male-pattern distribution, see Fig 2), scalp alopecia (see Fig 3), acanthosis nigricans and less frequently seborrheic dermatitis.
 Non-dermatologic symptoms and signs may include irregular menses (oligomenorrhea), hormone fluctuations, insulin resistance, polycystic ovaries and infertility.